SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/01-data-structures/06-priority-queue/priority-queue.md

 ## Priority Queue
 A priority queue is a data structure that stores an element based on its value priority.
 Either the highest or lowest priority element is dequeued/processed first.

+> Priority Queue elements are sorted based on the highest/lowest value.

 ## Implementations
 There are several ways to implement a priority queue, and the most common ways are: